amcanna1ly/Cisco-Anyconnect-Command-Line-Connection/README.md

 y

 ----
-Each line item is described below
+Each line item is described below:

 The URL to your VPN server
 Your VPN group, this line can be omitted
 Your VPN account username
 Your VPN account password
 Accepts the banner that displays if you have one that displays when logging into a VPN using the GUI.
 Default is "y"